Stanford-BioE80/Stanford-BioE80.github.io/_docs/w3ps.md

 channel can slowly move laterally throughout the developing tissue.
 When the protein inputs are sensed by cells within the tissue the cells respond according to whatever genetic logic is operating in each cell.

-The concentration gradient of each protein A and B is given in Figure-1 for a cross-section of the device.
+The concentration gradient of each protein A and B is given on the right in Figure-1 for a cross-section of the device.
 Values of A or B above the dotted line can be considered ‘1’ or ‘ON’, and values below can be considered ‘0’ or ‘OFF’.

 **Figure-1** Platform to engineer patterns in tissues via protein inputs.